rafashaalfiandi/XSSentinel/README.md

 ## License

-XSSentinel dirilis dengan lisensi Apache License 2.0.
-Lihat [LICENSE](LICENSE) untuk teks lisensi lengkap.
+XSSentinel is released under the Apache License 2.0.
+See [LICENSE](LICENSE) for the full license text.